The Real New Testament Church

 The Gentile Age began immediately after the Israelite Age, more than 600 years before the New Testament church was established on earth.
 During its early stage, God redeemed Gentiles on an individual basis.

 The precedent had already existed for the redemption of individual Gentiles.
 Two examples in the Old Testament era included the Ninevites and Rahab the harlot.
-Similar to every other age, they were redeemed by faith alone.
+Like every other age, they were redeemed by faith alone.

 Vertical Divider